X

 James E. on 11.20.2018

-Michael G. Branson Michael G. Branson, CEO of All Reverse Mortgage, Inc., and moderator of ARLO™, has 45 years of experience in the mortgage banking industry.
-He has devoted the past 20 years to reverse mortgages exclusively.
+Michael G. Branson Michael G. Branson, CEO of All Reverse Mortgage, Inc., and moderator of ARLO™, has 45 years of experience in mortgage banking, with the past 20 years devoted exclusively to reverse mortgages.
+A Forbes Real Estate Council member, he developed the industry's first fixed-rate jumbo reverse mortgage and has been featured in Forbes, Kiplinger, the LA Times, and Yahoo Finance.
 (License: NMLS# 14040)

 Refinancing a loan, including one involving a reverse mortgage, follows a structured process.
 To proceed, you must hold title to the property, as lenders require ownership before approving a loan in your name.
 Once ownership is secured, the next steps involve applying for a new traditional mortgage.
 Upon approval and closing, the settlement agent will use the new loan funds to pay off the reverse mortgage and any other existing liens.